Optimal anytime regret with two experts: Discussion of results and techniques

 \begin{theorem}[{ Davis~\cite{Davis76}}] \TheoremName{DavisRW} Let $( X_t )_{t \geq 0}$ be a standard random walk.
 Then $\expect{\abs{X_\tau}} \leq \gamma \expect{\sqrt{\tau}}$ for every stopping time $\tau$; moreover, the constant $\gamma$ cannot be improved. \end{theorem}

 \begin{proof} We begin by proving the first assertion.
 Suppose that $\Reg(T)$ is the regret process when \Algorithm{minimax} is used against a random adversary.
-As discussed in \Subsection{techniques}, we can write the regret process as $\Reg(T) = Z_T + g_T / 2$ where $Z_T$ is a martingale and $g_T$ evolves as a reflected random walk.
-Moreover, if $\tau$ is a stopping time satisfying $\expect{\sqrt{\tau}} < \infty$ then $\expect{Z_{\tau}} = 0$ (see \Theorem{OST}).
+As discussed in \Subsection{techniques} and \Equation{LBRegret}, we can write the regret process as $\Reg(T) = Z_T + g_T / 2$ where $Z_T$ is a martingale and $g_T$ evolves as a reflected random walk.\footnote{ Equality holds because our algorithm satisfies $p(t,0) = 1/2$; this is discussed in the text preceding \Equation{LBRegret}. } Moreover, if $\tau$ is a stopping time satisfying $\expect{\sqrt{\tau}} < \infty$, then $\expect{Z_{\tau}} = 0$ (see \Theorem{OST}).